-1 Federal Bureau of Investigation Criminal Justice Information Services Next Generation Identification: Next Generation Identification (NGI) - FBI
+&lt;sup>1 Federal Bureau of Investigation Criminal Justice Information Services Next Generation Identification: Next Generation Identification (NGI) - FBI

 Civil fingerprints submitted for a criminal history record check may only be used by the authorized entity for the purpose of which the record check was made (i.e. for employment with the Department of Education or for a concealed carry permit).
-If an additional criminal history record check is requested for a separate authorized entity; a new set of fingerprints must be submitted.
+If an additional criminal history record check is subsequently requested for a separate authorized entity; a new set of fingerprints must be submitted.

 HB 2508 clarifies in statute the KBI's current practice of retaining fingerprints for use in the Kansas Rap Back program.
-The bill will require authorized entities to notify applicants, employees, and volunteers the KBI will be retaining his or her fingerprints.
+The bill will require authorized entities to notify an applicant, employee, or volunteer; the KBI will be retaining his or her fingerprints.
 Furthermore, HB 2508 requires the authorized entity to notify the applicant, employee or volunteer if the authorized entity subscribes the applicant, employee or volunteer to the Rap Back program.
 Fingerprints retained by the KBI may be used for the Rap Back program and for criminal justice purposes.
 Finally, the bill requires authorized entities to notify the KBI once they are no longer entitled to criminal history record information on an individual.
+At which point, the KBI will remove the individual from the Rap Back program.